Marquise Williams

 Marquise Javon Williams (born October 5, 1992) is an American former professional football quarterback.
-He played college football for the North Carolina Tar Heels.
-Williams was signed by the Green Bay Packers of the National Football League (NFL) as an undrafted free agent in 2016, later playing for the Saskatchewan Roughriders of the Canadian Football League (CFL), the San Antonio Commanders of the Alliance of American Football (AAF), and the New York Guardians of the XFL.
+He played college football for the North Carolina Tar Heels, earning two consecutive second-team All-ACC selections between 2014 and 2015.
+Williams began his professional career in 2017 with the Saskatchewan Roughriders of the Canadian Football League (CFL), where he spent two seasons as a backup.
+He later played one season with the San Antonio Commanders of the Alliance of American Football (AAF) and his final with the New York Guardians of the XFL.

 Early life

 Williams attended Mallard Creek High School in Charlotte, North Carolina.
 As a senior, he threw for 3,034 yards with 45 touchdowns and rushed for 1,147 yards and 19 touchdowns.
 Williams was a four-star recruit by Rivals.com and was ranked as the ninth best dual-threat quarterback in his class.